MohamedJaber/Twitter-AnalyzeML--Swift-/README.md

 # Twitter Analyzer

-## An app that can analyze the name of the company, trend word or whatever then give a reaction about how the people feel about this company or this trending word.
+## An app that can analyze the name of the company, trend word, or whatever then gives a reaction about how the people feel about this company or this trending word.

 * I bring 100 tweets from the twitter to analyze.
 * Used CoreML to analyze tweets.